 As acts of domestic terrorism continued to soar in the United States throughout the last decade, President and Founder Lois Blevins quickly realized that most citizens lacked the proper knowledge on how to spot and react to dangerous situations.
-Blevins then decided to apply her 30+ years of federal law enforcement expertise specializing in special intelligence and security training to form an organization that would provide the general public with accessible and affordable tools to protect themselves.
+Blevins then decided to apply her 30+ years of federal law enforcement expertise specializing in threat assessment and training to form an organization that would provide the general public with accessible and affordable tools to protect themselves.

 The National Center for Citizen Safety (NCCSAFE) was formed as a 501(c)3 non-profit in 2014 with a mission to provide active assailant training, educational defense tools and safety awareness for preparedness of domestic terrorism within the United States.